ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 [View included, rejected, and under review mods for Listo here!](https://docs.google.com/spreadsheets/d/1_dZdM_16xeE4yIqKYyk7HMjLI3WW7PhfpdlrKHM4vyg/edit?usp=sharing)

+## Listonomicon v3.3.1

+Save Safe?
+Yes

+1. Fixed the order of things in MO2 (no harm items were just under the wrong section)
+2. Updated Degreaser with 2 more weapons in Act 3.
+Nerfed blunderbusses.
+3. Added random misc unloved enemies to the CX config.
+4. Added Hope to the CX config, hopefully she will live longer compared to the increased challenge of Listo :)
+5. Added an extra beholder, and made the beholders much much worse, for the base and hard CX configs >:)

 ## Listonomicon v3.3

 Save Safe?
 Yes-ish* but you will have to re-add any optional mods that have been removed, if you have them active in your game.
 And you will need to reenable the Debug Book (very very bottom of MO2)